 Jessica Plumb is an award-winning filmmaker and writer known for exploring the relationship between people, and the land and waters that sustain us.
 She is the Producer and Co-Director of the feature documentary Return of the River, chronicling Elwha River restoration, a film recognized with multiple awards including “Best Storytelling” by the International Wildlife Film Festival, and “Best Writing” in science media.
 Collectively her films have appeared in over 50 film festivals and garnered 20 awards.
 Plumb’s video production company produces short films on environmental topics for clients including HHMI Tangled Bank Studios, National Geographic Learning, the Clean Energy Transition Institute, Original Pursuit Inc., and numerous non-profit institutions.
 Her recent work includes a trilogy of films addressing the shared extinction threat facing Southern Resident Killer Whales and Chinook salmon in the Salish Sea.
 Plumb’s writing on Elwha River restoration was published by the Best American Science & Media Writing 2022 and her work can be found in Orion Magazine and other publications.
 She holds a B.A. from Yale University, an interdisciplinary MFA from Goddard College, and is currently a Fellow of the Salish Sea Institute at Western Washington University.
 After stints in Boston and Beijing, Jessica made her home on the Olympic Peninsula, close to land and waters she loves.
 For more please see www.plumbproductions.com.

-Producer Ann Wilkinson Ellis is a lifelong resident of the Pacific Northwest who grew up digging clams and swimming in the Salish waters surrounding Bainbridge Island.
-In 2000 Ann co-produced the award-winning independent feature film, Farewell to Harry.
-Ann’s a dramaturg and consultant on numerous shorts and features including A Relative Thing and Meltdown by Garrett Bennett and documentary film It Takes a Village by filmmaker, Julianne Reynolds.
-This film’s dedication to the restoration and defense of temperate rainforests resonates with Ann, for its relevance in highlighting our biophilic connection with nature.
-Ann also shares Northwest roots and Scottish ancestry.
+Ann Wilkinson Ellis is a lifelong resident of the Pacific Northwest who grew up in the Salish waters surrounding Bainbridge Island.
+In 2000, Ann co-produced and co-wrote the award-winning independent feature film, Farewell to Harry.
+Ann’s a dramaturg and consultant for numerous film shorts, features and theatrical productions.
+This film resonates with Ann for its dedication to the restoration and defense of temperate rainforests and its relevance in highlighting our biophilic connection with nature.

 RELATED LINKS